FooBarShebang/math_extra_lib/Documentation/Requirements/RE003_vectors_and_matrices.md

 * Any optional, keyword argument of the instantation / initialization of any matrix class describing the size(s) of a matrix is an integer number but not positive
 * The total number of the flat or nested sequence argument of the same method is less than required number defined by the declared size of the matrix
+* Number of arguments in vector instantiation is less then 2

 **Verification Method:** T